WestGrid/ubcSummerSchool2018/1-program.md

 In any case, I’ll wait to hear from you.
 Then we can discuss both topics 1) Providing software access, 2) training specifics

-## Other possible topics

-- something on DH on CC hardware
-  - tap Even Thornberry, the new GIS librarian at UBC
-- HPC Python on CC hardware
-- Jupyter notebooks (on CC instances) and scientific computing in Python
-- Julia language
-- hybrid programming with MPI+OpenMP
-- GPU programming with CUDA and/or OpenACC
-- CC cloud
-- Hadoop, Spark, data science
-- OpenMP, MPI (probably not since we'll have Chapel)

 &nbsp;